AndreaPratama/AndreaPratama/README.md

 - 🔭 I’m currently for a job or freelance opportunities
 - 🌱 I’m currently learning Python
-- 👯 I’m looking to collaborate on Data Project
+- 👯 I’m looking to collaborate on Data Project related to:
+  - Data Analysis and Visualization
+  - Database Management (SQL, PostgreSQL)
+  - Power BI Dashboard Development
 - 💬 Ask me about Anything
 - 📫 How to reach me:
   - [Email](mailto:andreapratama04@gmail.com)